DJDanl/cpp-docs.pt-br/docs/standard-library/deque-class.md

 ### <a name="parameters"></a>Parâmetros

-`First` Posição do primeiro elemento no intervalo de elementos a serem copiados do deque argumento.
+*Primeiro* a posição do primeiro elemento no intervalo de elementos a ser copiado do deque de argumentos.

-`Last` Posição do primeiro elemento além do intervalo de elementos a serem copiados do deque argumento.
+*Última* posição do primeiro elemento além do intervalo de elementos a ser copiado do deque de argumentos.

-`Count` O número de cópias de um elemento que está sendo inserido o deque.
+*Contagem de* o número de cópias de um elemento que está sendo inserido no deque.

-`Val` O valor do elemento que está sendo inserido o deque.
+*Val* o valor do elemento que está sendo inserido no deque.

-`IList` O lista_de_inicializadores sendo inseridos no deque.
+*IList* a initializer_list que está sendo inserido no deque.

 ### <a name="remarks"></a>Comentários